nihilismus/sbo_tools/README.md

 # TODO

 * Add more documentation (man pages?, wiki?, examples?)
-* Improve code, maybe it would need a restructuring.
+* Improve code, maybe it would need a restructuring (at this moment is a mess, but a good one ;)
+* Make use of sbopkg queue files, http://www.sbopkg.org/queues.php (at this moment there's no way to program the installation of a package from its SlackBuild with its corresponding dependencies)

 # Contact me